tgnivekucn/AutoAddImageToXcodeProject/README.md

 ## License

-BLEManager is distributed under the terms and conditions of the Apache License, Version 2.0
+This project is distributed under the terms and conditions of the Apache License, Version 2.0